muretti0114/UGA2019/README.md

 	* Security :

-		For now the url and the Api_key are not transmited the owner of the App should give it to the costumer, but later some system of log in and subscription to the service, could be implemented to create a secure access for the costumer.
+		For now the url and the Api_key are not transmited the owner of the App should give it to the customer, but later some system of log in and subscription to the service, could be implemented to create a secure access for the user.

 ### White wine quality prediction (Lucas)
 1. Project motivation: